Interactive Deep Learning GPU Training System

 World’s Most Important Event for GPU DevelopersSession Recordings Now Available

-Learn more the NVIDIA CUDA parallel computing platform.
+All about the NVIDIA CUDA parallel computing platform

-Materials and links specially for GPU Computing Professionals and Developers
+Materials and links especially for GPU Computing professionals and developers

 To learn more and find the source, visit the blog post at http://bit.ly/cudacast-18